Trevis Gipson: Professional career

+Chicago Bears

-Gipson was selected by the Chicago Bears with the 155th pick in the fifth round of the 2020 NFL Draft.
+Gipson was selected by the Chicago Bears with the 155th pick in the fifth round of the 2020 NFL draft.
 He signed a four-year rookie contract with the team on July 21.

 During the 2021 NFL season, Gipson played in 16 games, recording 39 tackles, seven sacks, and forcing five fumbles.

-On September 18, 2022, Gipson recorded two sacks during a 27-10 loss to the Green Bay Packers.
+On September 18, 2022, Gipson recorded two sacks during a 27–10 loss to the Green Bay Packers.

+Gipson was waived on August 29, 2023 as part of final roster cuts before the start of the 2023 season.

+Tennessee Titans

+On August 31, 2023, Gipson signed with the Tennessee Titans.

+Jacksonville Jaguars

+On March 18, 2024, Gipson signed with the Jacksonville Jaguars.

+Seattle Seahawks

+On August 26, 2024, Gipson was traded to the Seattle Seahawks in exchange for a late-round draft pick.

+San Francisco 49ers

+On August 11, 2025, Gipson signed with the San Francisco 49ers.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+He made his 49ers debut on October 2 in a 26–23 win over the Los Angeles Rams, in which he recovered a fumble.
+On October 18, Gipson was promoted to the active roster, but waived four days later and re-signed to the practice squad.
+He was released on October 22.

+Carolina Panthers

+On October 28, 2025, Gipson was signed by the Carolina Panthers off of the 49ers' practice squad.

 NFL career statistics

 Personal life

-Trevis' brother Thomas Gipson is a professional football player.
+Gipson's older brother, Thomas Gipson, is a professional basketball player.